 Application may be made at the expiration of three years after an offender’s final discharge if convicted of a felony, or at the expiration of one year after an offender’s final discharge if convicted of a misdemeanor.
-Final disposition includes any time on probation or a community control sanction or parole or driver’s license suspension (one year from when the suspension is over).
+Final disposition date is the latest of: probation or a community control sanction; parole; driver’s license suspension (one year from when the suspension is over).
 All court fines, costs, and restitution must be paid at least one year before you can file for sealing of your record for a misdemeanor offense (three years for a felony).
 In addition, you cannot have any pending cases.

 Are all convictions eligible to be sealed?

 Not all charges/offenses are eligible to be sealed.
-Convictions ineligible for sealing include:
+The following is a general list of convictions ineligible for sealing:

 - Convictions with a mandatory prison term;

 - Convictions of violent offenses that are felonies or first-degree misdemeanors, with the exception of simple assault;

 - Convictions of felonies or first degree misdemeanors where the victim is under 18 years old;

 There are other reasons your record(s) may not qualify.
 Please seek legal advice.